majisouvik26/Speech_PA1/README.md

 3. **Explore the tasks**
    - Check the assignment PDF for the details and questions.
    - Inside each `task_*` folder, you’ll find scripts and/or notebooks demonstrating the solutions.
+   - I will recommend to use uv environment

 ## Usage